 Fiscal policy plays a significant role in achieving basic macroeconomic objectives, especially equilibrium in the BOPs.
 Therefore, this study carefully investigated the effect of fiscal policy on balance of payments in Nigeria from 1980 to 2017.
 The study used data on balance of payments, corporate income tax, government capital expenditure, external debt and exchange rate from the statistical bulletin of Nigeria's apex bank and employed ARDL method of econometrics to analyze the data.
 The findings showed that in the long run, corporate income tax, government capital expenditure and external debt have positive and significant effect on balance of payments in Nigeria.
 At the same time, the rate of foreign exchange has a negative and meaningful effect on BOPs in Nigeria.
 Furthermore, in the short run, corporate income tax and government capital expenditure have positive and significant effect on BOPs in Nigeria.
-Meanwhile, external debt and exchange rate have negative and significant effect on balance of payments in Nigeria.
-The study therefore concluded that fiscal policy in Nigeria has a meaningful effect on BOPs during the period of study.
+The study therefore concluded that fiscal policy in Nigeria has a meaningful effect on BOPs in Nigeria.
+The study therefore concluded that fiscal policy in Nigeria has a meaningful effect on BOPs in Nigeria.
+The study therefore concluded that fiscal policy in Nigeria has a meaningful effect on BOPs in Nigeria.
+Therefore, the study therefore concluded that fiscal policy in Nigeria has a meaningful effect on BOPs in Nigeria.
+Therefore, the study therefore concluded that fiscal policy in Nigeria has a meaningful effect on BOPs during the period of study.
 Thus, fiscal policy is effective in achieving favourable BOPs in Nigeria.
 Therefore, the study made the following recommendations:

-- Government should increase its capital investment in revamping all ailing industries; encourage domestic i. industries, locally made goods and exportation of manufactured or finished goods.
+- i.
+Government should increase its capital investment in revamping all ailing industries; encourage domestic industries, locally made goods and exportation of manufactured or finished goods.
 The country should also abstain from excessive consumption of foreign goods and services that are not essential. - ii.
 Government should remove all loopholes and ensure all companies located in the country are registered to make tax collection easy, and punish any company that does not remit income tax adequately.
 At the same time, favourable corporate tax policies should be encouraged in order to enhance production in the economy. - iii.
-Government should ensure that national debt is incurred on reasonable economic terms and invest in viable projects which will benefit the economy by enhancing its growth and future economic independence but avoid unnecessary and unproductive borrowing that will hurt the economy. - Monetary authorities should maintain the current exchange rate system (managed floating exchange rate iv. system) to redress the problem of exchange rate variation in Nigeria.
+Government should ensure that national debt is incurred on reasonable economic terms and invest in viable projects which will benefit the economy by enhancing its growth and future economic independence but avoid unnecessary and unproductive borrowing that will hurt the economy. - iv.
+Monetary authorities should maintain the current exchange rate system (managed floating exchange rate system) to redress the problem of exchange rate variation in Nigeria.